ApostropheCMS Fleet of Sites

 I created a shared template and module library, which I implemented as a Git submodule for all Apostrophe 3 sites.
 It included base code, Tailwind CSS styling, configuration, and reusable components.
 Each new project linked this template at the start, enabling rapid deployment of common features.

-As development continued, new modules and enhancements were merged back into the library so that every site benefitted from the latest improvements.
+As development continued, each new site carried over the improvements of its predecessors.
+New modules and enhancements were merged back into the library, allowing features and learnings to be ported to every site in the network.
 The setup also supported advanced integrations such as form validation, scroll animations, and WebGL content, all configurable directly through the CMS.
 This approach made development faster, more consistent, and highly adaptable.

 ApostropheCMS Sync Extension